SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Data Plane Design

-The stale set supports three operations: \emph{insert}, \emph{query}, and \emph{remove}.
-Each operation is executed by performing a sequence of \emph{register actions} on the registers indexed by the \emph{index}.
-We define three register actions: (a) \emph{register query} compares the register value with \emph{tag} and returns the result; (b) \emph{conditional insert} writes \emph{tag} into the register if the register's original value is zero, and then returns whether the original value equals zero or \emph{tag}; (c) \emph{conditional remove} overwrites the register with zero if the old value equals \emph{tag}.
+The dirty set supports three operations: \emph{insert}, \emph{query}, and \emph{remove}.
+Each operation performs a sequence of \emph{register actions} on the registers indexed by the header's index field.
+We define three register actions: (a) \emph{register query} compares the register's value with \emph{tag} and returns the result; (b) \emph{conditional insert} returns whether the the register's value equals zero or \emph{tag} and writes \emph{tag} into the register if the old value is zero; (c) \emph{conditional remove} writes zero into the register if the old value matches \emph{tag}.

-For stale set \emph{query}, all stages perform \emph{register query} sequentially and the return values are combined with logical OR operations to be put in the \emph{RET} field of the header.
-For stale set \emph{remove}, all stages perform \emph{conditional remove} sequentially.
-For stale set \emph{insert}, stages perform \emph{conditional insert} one by one until one of them returns \emph{true}, and the following stages perform \emph{conditional remove}.
-The purpose is to avoid leaving duplicated \emph{tags} in the set. \autoref{fig:dataplane-operation} gives an example of stale set \emph{insert}.
+For dirty-set \emph{query}, all stages perform register query sequentially, and it returns \emph{true} if any of the stages return \emph{true}.
+For dirty-set \emph{remove}, all stages perform conditional remove sequentially.
+For dirty-set \emph{insert}, stages perform conditional insert one by one until one of them returns \emph{true}, and the following stages perform \emph{conditional remove} to ensure no duplicate \emph{tags} remain in the set. \autoref{fig:dataplane-operation} illustrates an example of dirty set \emph{insert}.

-\paragraph{Properties.} The switch architecture provides two properties, as prior studies proposed~\cite{264822}. (a) \emph{Atomicity.} Operations in the same stage are atomic. (b) \emph{Ordered execution.} For any two packets $P_A, P_B$ and two ordered stages $S_A, S_B$, if $P_A$ reaches $S_A$ before $P_B$, then $P_A$ reaches $S_B$ before $P_B$.
+\paragraph{Properties.} The switch architecture provides two properties~\cite{264822}. (a) \emph{Atomicity.} Operations in the same stage are atomic. (b) \emph{Ordered execution.} For any two packets $P_A, P_B$ and two ordered stages $S_A, S_B$, if $P_A$ reaches $S_A$ before $P_B$, then $P_A$ reaches $S_B$ before $P_B$.

-Based on these properties, our design guarantees that the stale set operations are (a) \emph{idempotent}, since successively duplicated operations have the same effects as a single one and (b) \emph{linearizable}, since operations on the same \emph{fingerprint} are serialized by the pipeline.
+Based on these properties, our design ensures that the dirty-set operations are (a) \emph{idempotent}, since successive repeated operations have the same effects as a single one, and (b) \emph{linearizable}, since operations on the same \emph{fingerprint} are serialized by the pipeline.